Art-Sells/Arells/Build-Notes.md

 - Top-Center[Edit Store]-(SignUp/LogIn to Create/Edit {if not logged in})
 - Bottom-Right[+]<black.
 [Connect Wallet]-if not connected (SignUp/LogIn to Create/Edit {if not logged in})
 - Logo: Default Store Logo
-- Store Name: Maximum Number of Characters.
+- Store Name: Maximum Width if long name (Test)
-- Store Art Category
+- Store Art Category (Creations & Collections - Default)
 - Theme: Arells Logo needs to be 300-500px (on all pages (Home/etc))
 - - **Created**:
 - Price After Purchase - To Be Set (if price not yet set purchased) = "Sold"